For an Associate of Arts degree in Business Administration, your classes can include:

 This course covers the fundamentals of management accounting, including cost accounting, how to develop and use information for costing products and services, decision making, operational budgeting, performance evaluation, and other important subjects and provides an update on recent developments in the field.

 An advanced study of the concepts and techniques used by management accountants to assist decision-makers within the organization.
 Areas covered include process accounting, job-order accounting, measuring quality costs, activity-based costing, and evaluating performance.

 This course will provide the students with the opportunity to work to develop the fundamentals of individual income taxation.
 A background of accounting courses is not essential for this course.
 The course may be of special interest to non-accounting majors.
 Topics include exemptions, exclusions, and deductions available to the individual.
 These concepts are structured to aid the student in the preparation of an individual tax return.

 This course presents concepts of auditing, outlining the standards and practices of today's auditors, and helping students prepare to perform the Integrated Audit with a necessary understanding of enterprise risk management and professional judgment as the future of the auditing profession.

 This course focuses on the study of concepts and terminology of accounting information systems and their use in decision making in accounting and auditing.
 The course also covers Information Technology (IT) fundamentals, responsibilities and business implications.

-This course exposes students to governmental and not-for-profit accounting practices, in the areas of financial analysis and planning, accounting for general capital assets and capital projects, and long term financing and routine governmental bookkeeping.
+This course is designed to explore governmental and not-for-profit accounting practices, in the areas of financial analysis and planning, accounting for general capital assets and capital projects, and long term financing and routine governmental bookkeeping.